public-convenience-ltd/toiletmap/content/posts/our-2024-toilet-roll-of-honour.md

 * This used to be the location of the final Eleanor Cross, a series of monuments positioned down the East of England.
 The monument still exists, and is now located outside Charing Cross Station.
 * The loos at Trafalgar Square are a huge set of public toilets, and the only ones managed by the Mayor of London (not personally), if we ignore for a moment TfL loos and those at City Hall.
 They were built as part of the Square’s redevelopment and pedestrianisation in 2003.

 Those around Parliament - are more likely in the top 10 due to the massive visitor demand.
-But watch out - Westminster Underground Station toilets on Parliament Street are currently closed for much needed redevelopment.
+But watch out - Westminster Underground Station toilets on Parliament Street are currently closed for [much needed redevelopment](https://www.architectsjournal.co.uk/news/westminster-and-hugh-broughton-roll-out-12-7m-toilets-revamp-proposals?eea=*EEA*&eea=WnlTak8yRFh3ZzBNT29Wallnd25uRXVVa3pjaDI1UWdDaXM3NS9Ud1grND0%3D&utm_source=acs&utm_medium=email&utm_campaign=FABS_AJ_EDI_SUBS_DAILY_19_11_24&deliveryName=DM289884) by Westminster City Council.

-(number of hits in brackets)
+Most visited toilet page (number of hits in brackets)

 1. [Trafalgar Square](<https://www.toiletmap.org.uk/loos/9c87f46cef7571c34d4a9f6a >) (4.1K)
 2. [Charing Cross Station](https://www.toiletmap.org.uk/loos/b3d7be6461b0d74c913219f0) [](https://www.toiletmap.org.uk/loos/b3d7be6461b0d74c913219f0) (2.6K)